• Skip to primary navigation

 The Andalusian Chicken is an excellent choice for people searching for an average egg-laying breed.
 They lay white, medium to large eggs and produce between 150 and 170 eggs each year.

-To keep this bird happy, you’ll need a lot of room – they adore free-ranging and may happily fly up into the trees to avoid ground predators, or even try to roost in trees.
+To keep this bird happy, you’ll need a lot of room.
+They adore free-ranging and may happily fly up into the trees to avoid ground predators or even try to roost in trees.

-Andalusian Rooster looking at camera
+Andalusian Chicken Rooster looking at camera

 Photo Credit Murray McMurray Hatchery